 Curriculum and Qualifications

-At KS3 the department follows the National Curriculum's programme of study.
-Full details can be accessed from here.
+At KS3 the department follows a varied programme of geographical study, details of which can be accessed here

 At KS4 the department follows the AQA GCSE exam course.
-The Specification can be found here.
+Full details can be accessed here

-If you require further information about the Geography curriculum at KS3 or KS4 please contact Mrs Bolt, Head of Department, at Bolta@uffculmeschool.net
+If you require further information about Geography at Uffculme School, please contact Mr D Harbour, Head of Department, at HarbourD@uffculmeschool.net